 My policy is to be absolutely honest with my clients about account performance.
 If the trend is downward, I adjust my strategy and inform them.
-I reanalyse after a month and confer with the client regarding content creation and additional strategies we could try.
+I reanalyze after a month and confer with the client regarding content creation and additional strategies we could try.

-Of course, we need to educate clients regarding the long term nature of a Pinterest Marketing strategy.
-Patience is needed, but is usually rewarded.
+Of course, we need to educate clients regarding the long-term nature of a Pinterest Marketing strategy.
+Patience is needed but is usually rewarded.
 When your Pinterest intuition tells you the dive is not going to recover, be honest.

-Detail your efforts, your strategies and their results.
-Provide truthful insight and expert advice – maybe Pinterest doesn’t work for their business or you simply don’t have the skillset necessary to make their specific account grow.
+Detail your efforts, your strategies, and their results.
+Provide truthful insight and expert advice – maybe Pinterest doesn’t work for their business or you simply don’t have the skill set necessary to make their specific account grow.

 I’ve never had a client that wasn’t very appreciative and grateful for my honesty when things went awry.
 Sow good seeds and your business (and reputation) will thrive!